shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-buyer-access-service.md

 ---
-title: Microsoft Bidders - Deal Buyer Access Service
+title: Bidders - Deal Buyer Access Service
 description: The article explains deal buyer access service, REST API, and the JSON fields. ms.date: 10/28/2023
 ---

-# Deal buyer access service
+# Bidders - Deal buyer access service

 This read-only service lets bidders view information about the negotiated deals they have with sellers on Xandr's platform.
 A deal may provide a buyer preferential pricing, access to exclusive inventory, reduced competition on inventory, or other opportunities.
 Each deal is valid for a single buyer, but note that inventory included in a deal may be encompassed by deals with other buyers as well.